AdobeDocs/experience-manager-65.it-IT/help/sites-authoring/csv-export.md

 ---
 title: Esportazione in formato CSV
 seo-title: Export to CSV
-description: Esporta informazioni sulle pagine in un file CSV sul sistema locale
+description: Esportare le informazioni sulle pagine in un file CSV nel sistema locale
 seo-description: Export information about your pages to a CSV file on your local system
 uuid: 6eee607b-3510-4f6a-ba82-b27480a4fbe1
 contentOwner: Chris Bohnert